mr-bt/manager.README/README.md

 * Key Indicator Report: 1-pager summary of KPIs and key delivery update shared by me.
 * [Flash Reports](#Flash-reports): each team member writes their personal updates.
 Should working on a team assignment, the update must be provided on a weekly base.
-* Deep Dive / Swarming Suggestions: A deep dive is a problem-solving or new initiative slot that leverages the power of the team.
+* Deep Dive / Swarming suggestions: A deep dive is a problem-solving or new initiatives slot that leverages the power of the team.
 Deep dives are about discussing the topic(s), not learning about it.
 Share a 1 to 6 pages document.

 All goes into a shared document/folder where we can look back.